 Entrepreneurship is, at its core, a creative activity.
 It involves starting a new venture with an innovative idea — frequently for a market that currently does not exist.
-As a result, the entrepreneurship concentration at Pepperdine's Graziadio School of Business and Management is built upon courses designed to help you tap into your creativity, and then translate your creative vision into a real business that not only produces wealth, but also allows you to express your personal values.
+As a result, the entrepreneurship concentration at Pepperdine's Graziadio Business School is built upon courses designed to help you tap into your creativity, and then translate your creative vision into a real business that not only produces wealth, but also allows you to express your personal values.

 Your first step includes two courses to assist you in discovering your own brainchild— a personally compelling venture idea with large market potential.
 These are followed by three courses to help you flesh out a business model that will generate profits, build your organization and make connection with your market.
 Your final step is a course that pulls it all together, resulting in a business plan that you present to a panel of angel and venture capital investors.